Enrollment & Housing

-Applications for Summer 2013 will be taken on a first-come basis, although there is no predetermined limit to the number of students that will be accepted.
+Applications for summer 2014 will be taken on a first-come basis, although there is no predetermined limit to the number of students that will be accepted.
 Please apply early to ensure your place in the program.
-In 2012, 21 students from 9 different American law schools and 4 students from international law institutions participated in the Rhodos session.
+In the 2013 program, 10 students from 5 different American law schools participated in the program.
+In 2012, 21 students from 9 different American law schools and 4 students from international law institutions participated in the Rhodes session.

 Students make their own arrangements for travel.
-You can get to Rhodos by overnight ferry from Piraeus and by air from Athens and several European cities.
-Aegean Airways and Olympic Airways operate several flights from Athens to Rhodos every day.
-Olympic Airways and Delta Airlines fly to Greece from the United States and offer special fares.
+You can get to Rhodes by overnight ferry from Piraeus and by air from Athens and several European cities.
+Aegean Airways and Olympic Airways operate several flights from Athens to Rhodes every day.
+U.S. Airways and Delta Airlines offer non-stop flights between cities in the United States and Athens.
 Fares vary widely.
 Country and city facilities for persons with disabilities are minimal or non-existent.
-Hotel facilities for such persons are extremely limited, although elevators are available.